-Participants must prepare a presentation (about five minute duration) before the course and bring the material, equipment, and/or props they need to deliver the presentation.
-They will be given an opportunity to practice this presentation in a small group setting and receive feedback.
+Participants must prepare a presentation (about 10-12 minutes duration) before the course and bring the material, equipment, and/or props they need to deliver the presentation.
+Participants will be given an opportunity to practice this presentation in a small group setting and receive feedback.
 The topic of the presentation is at the discretion of the presenter, Scouting topics/skills are always good.
-Additionally participants will prepare a second presentation during the course, practice it with their small group and receive feedback.
+Additionally, participants will prepare a second presentation during the course, practice it with their small group and receive feedback.

 The course is designed for individuals who will be delivering training to adults and youth leaders in all parts of the Scouting program: